Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `stepCrochet` - The interval between Step hits.
 - `songLength` - The song duration in milliseconds.
 - `songName` - The current song name of the song.
-- `isStoryMode` - Tells if it's in story mode.
+- `isStoryMode` - Checks if the song is in story mode.
 - `difficulty` - Returns the difficulty ID number.
 - `difficultyName` - Returns the difficulty name to be chosen.
-- `weekRaw` - Returns the raw current week number.
-I am 99% doubt you will ever use this ever in your life.
+- `weekRaw` - Returns the raw current week number. _(I am 99% doubt you will ever use this ever in your life)_
 - `week` - Returns the properly formatted current week file name.
 - `currentModDirectory` - Checks the current mod directory.